dantavares/SimpleIPTVRoku/README.md

 * Sort into sections
 * The playlist window doesn't open on startup.
 To open it, press :arrow_backward: to display the channel list and press :eight_spoked_asterisk:
-* Find channel pressing Counterclockwise arrow button
+* Find channel pressing Counterclockwise arrow button.
+Forked: https://github.com/Kasmaristo-Delvakto/SimpleIPTVRoku